ethankennerly/spellstone/README.md

 Spellstone
 ==========

-Spell words to clear the board.
+Spell words to clear the board and graduate.

 CLICK any 3 or more letters that spell a word.
 Clear the board to advance to the next grade.